OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

         [1,] 2.220446e-16

 In addition to providing a covariance matrix as input data, we could add a means vector.
 As this requires a few minor changes, lets highlight those.
 We have one additional ``mxPath`` command for the means.
 In the path diagram, the means are specified by a triangle which as a fixed value of one, reflected in the ``from="one"`` argument, with the ``to=`` argument referring to the variable which mean is estimated.
+Note that paths for means are always single headed.

 .. code-block:: r